 Environmental costs.
-Environmental costs principally represent estimated probable future environmental remediation and investigation costs that Gas Utility expects to incur, primarily at MGP sites in Pennsylvania, in conjunction with three remediation COAs, with the PADEP which were consolidated into one COA effective October 1, 2020.
-Pursuant to base rate orders, Gas Utility receives ratemaking recognition of its estimated environmental investigation and remediation costs associated with their environmental sites.
+Environmental costs principally represent estimated probable future environmental remediation and investigation costs that Gas Utility expects to incur, primarily at MGP sites in Pennsylvania, in conjunction with a remediation COA with the PADEP.
+Pursuant to base rate orders, Gas Utility receives ratemaking recognition of its estimated environmental investigation and remediation costs associated with its environmental sites.
 This ratemaking recognition balances the accumulated difference between historical costs and rate recoveries with an estimate of future costs associated with the sites.
-At September 30, 2020, the period over which Gas Utility expects to recover these costs will depend upon future remediation activity.
+The period over which Gas Utility expects to recover these costs will depend upon future remediation activity.
 For additional information on environmental costs, see Note 10.